chaos-mesh/website/docs/oauth2proxy-authentication.md

 title: OAuth2Proxy Authentication
 ---

-When Chaos Mesh is deployed kubernetes, you can use OAuth2proxy to allow access to the dashboard.
-Additionally, you could pass the ID token from OAuth2proxy to the dashboard, which then allow users to create experiments in the namespaces made accessiable by that token.
-This document describes how to enable and configure this function.
+If Chaos Mesh is deployed on Kubernetes, you can use OAuth2proxy to allow access to the dashboard.
+Additionally, you can pass the ID token from OAuth2proxy to the dashboard, which then allows users to create experiments in the namespaces made accessible by that token.
+This document describes how to enable and configure this feature.

 ## Create OAuth Client

-Just like for [GCP OAuth authentication](https://chaos-mesh.org/docs/gcp-authentication/), you'll need to create an OAuth client in your identity provider, which at the end will give you Client ID and Client Secret needed for the following steps.
+As with [GCP OAuth Authentication](https://chaos-mesh.org/docs/gcp-authentication/), you'll need to create an OAuth client with your identity provider, which will end up giving you the Client ID and Client Secret needed for the following steps.

 ## Deploy OAuth2proxy

-Check out [OAuth2Proxy's installation documentation](https://oauth2-proxy.github.io/oauth2-proxy/docs/) for detailed information, but you'll need a deployment, a service and an ingress similar to the following:
+See [OAuth2Proxy's installation documentation](https://oauth2-proxy.github.io/oauth2-proxy/docs/) for detailed information, but you'll need a deployment, a service, and an ingress similar to the following:

 ```yaml
 apiVersion: apps/v1